dfelinto/blender-manual/manual/interface/undo_redo.rst

    :Menu:      :menuselection:`Edit --> Adjust Last Operation...`
    :Shortcut:  :kbd:`F9`

-After an operation is complete you can tweak the parameters of :doc:`/interface/operators` afterwards.
+You can tweak the parameters of an :doc:`operator </interface/operators>` after running it.
-In editors that support it, there is a "head-up display" panel in the bottom left based on the last performed operation; dependent on mode and context.
+In editors that support it, there is a "head-up display" panel in the bottom left based on the last performed operation.
 Alternatively, you can create a pop-up with :kbd:`F9` which does the same thing.

 For example, if your last operation was a rotation in *Object Mode*,